iiptmodel/Hsuit_Module_3/docs/API.md

 This project includes a chat-oriented interface that groups messages into sessions and supports file attachments.
 The chat endpoints power the web UI and support streaming assistant responses via WebSocket.

+Important: the chat endpoint uses streaming-only assistant responses.
+The server persistently creates an assistant message placeholder and streams deltas via WebSocket (`assistant_delta`) while generating the reply.
+When a summarizer path (`audience=doctor|patient`) produces pre-computed text, that text is streamed to clients in small chunks so the UI receives progressive updates.

+Testing note: the included integration test patches the streaming generator so tests run quickly without requiring Ollama or external model servers.

 #### Get Sessions

 **GET** `/api/v1/chat/sessions`